jonnymind/SIRPAS/Base_System/Advantages/Total_Mitigation.md

 ## Total Mitigation (6CP)

-Normal damage mitigation can reduce incoming damage to a minimum of 1 DP.
-With this advantage, the minimum becomes 0 DP.
+When the character receives a damage for 0 **DP**, under some conditions, it might still sustain a _scratch_.
+With this advantage, a damage of 0 **DP** is aways ignored.